Aomori Prefecture: 3 Recommended Wineries and Cider Breweries! Introducing wine and cider from this apple-producing region!

 FATTORIA DA SASINO (Hirosaki City)

-We started making wine in 2010 using the Italian Nebbiolo grape grown on our own farm at the foot of Mt.
-Iwaki, and now we are a small winery with an annual production capacity of about 1,000 bottles, which also produces Merlot, Malvasia, Chardonnay Malvasia, and black grapes.
+The small winery began making wine in 2010 using Italian Nebbiolo grapes grown on its own farm at the foot of Mt.
+Iwaki, and now produces around 1,000 bottles a year, including Merlot, Malvasia, Chardonnay Malvasia, and other black grapes

-The owner is an Italian chef who trained at two-star Michelin restaurants and opened Osteria Enoteca da Sassino in Hirosaki City, where he offers a marriage of ingredients he grows himself and wine he brews.
+The owner is an Italian chef who has trained at two-star Michelin restaurants and has opened Osteria Enoteca da Sasino in Hirosaki City, where he serves a combination of ingredients he grows himself and wine he brews

-In addition to red wine made from 100% Nebbiolo and a blend of other grapes, they also make cider made from Hirosaki-produced ``leafless apples.''
+In addition to red wines made from 100% Nebbiolo and blends with other grapes, they also produce cider from unleavened apples grown in Hirosaki

-It has a deep garnet color due to aging in barrels for 10 months, with a good balance of tannins and acidity, and a complex aroma of raspberry fruit with notes of rose and violets.
+It has a deep garnet color due to 10 months of barrel aging, a well-balanced tannin and acidity, and a complex aroma that combines raspberry fruit with rose and violet floral notes

 Information